gnss-ro/aws-opendata/awsgnssroutils/README.md

 utility, which finds nadir-scanning radiance sounder data that is coincident with GNSS RO data.

-This package can be installed from PyPI
+This package can be installed from PyPI.
+On the Linux command line...

 ```
 pip install awsgnssroutils